The gondola to the Bettmerhorn allows you to enjoy a first class view of the largest glacier in the Alps.

 - Exhibition about the glacier and the people who first explored it in the 19th century.

-- In summer: many hiking options.
+- In summer there are many hiking options.
 Examples: you can walk along the Aletsch Glacier to the north, to the Lake Märjelen.
 Or you can walk south along the glacier to Moosfluh (although walking the other way round is better).
 You can also walk down to the village of Bettmeralp.

 - In winter the whole area is a winter sports paradise with many ski slopes around Bettmeralp, Riederalp, Fiescheralp and even a few down from the Bettmerhorn.

 The Grosser Aletsch Glacier

 The Grosser ('Big') Aletsch Glacier is the largest glacier of the Alps.
-It's about 23 km (14 miles) long and 1 km (3300 ft) wide on average.
+It's about 20 km (12,4 miles) long and 1 km (3300 ft) wide on average.
 It originates from the Konkordiaplatz, which can be viewed from the Jungfraujoch.
 The weight of the fresh snow in that area causes snow to be pressed to ice.
 This is an all year round process.
-The ice is 900 m (2950 ft) thick here.
-This massive layer of ice moves down with a speed of up to 50 cm per day.
+The ice is 800 m (2625 ft) thick here.

 Global warming is causing the glacier to shrink, and at an exceeding pace.
-If this continues, the Aletsch glacier may have shrunk from 118 km2 (2010) to 35 km2 by the end of this century.
+Its surface is about 79 km2 (in 2022), which is less than in previous decades.
+At the moment, the glacier retreats by about 50 m per year in length.
+It also gets thinner and quickly shrinks at the edges.
+If this process continues and accelerates as expected, there will only be a small part of the glacier left by the end of this century.
+In worst-case scenarios it may even have disappeared.
 The glacier is still impressive, but it's sad to see how CO2 emission caused by humanity is tearing down this natural landmark.
 It's good to know that you can help though.

 How to choose between the Bettmerhorn and Eggishorn?